![]() |

 One can describe this energy converter, or heat engine, as a heat exchanger which transforms part of the heat to pressure pulses of a desired frequency.
 This pulse rate, in turn, may drive pistons, diaphragms, or anything that can utilize pressure pulses. |

-The existing LabModel v2.0 is a flat box with external dimensions L60 x W60 x H7 cm incl. the Revolving Dynamic Link software for logging and control.
-It weighs about 20 kg, has 0,8 liters of air as revolving Work Generating Volume and a surface area for heat transfer to and from the working volume of approximately half a square meter.
+The proposed prototype is a small demo box with external dimensions L40 x W40 x H50 cm incl. three control boxes.
+It weighs about 70 kg, has 6 liters of air which constitutes working volume and a surface area for heat transfer to and from the working volume of approximately two square meters.

 |